Uniswap/advanced-weth/README.md

 Note only the interface solidity code is shared in the npm package.
 This is because to deploy the contract on a testnet, you should use the build artifact to get an exact copy of the AdvancedWETH contract regardless of local solc compiler settings.

+The constructor has a single argument, the WETH contract address.

 ## Deploy addresses